Why Do My Boobs Hurt When I’m Not Pregnant? | Clear, Honest Answers

 While most breast pain outside pregnancy is benign and manageable at home, persistent unexplained symptoms warrant professional assessment:

-• Lumps that don’t fluctuate with cycle need imaging (mammogram/ultrasound).
+• Lumps that don’t fluctuate with the cycle need imaging such as mammogram, ultrasound, or both depending on age and risk.

-• Pain accompanied by skin changes like dimpling or nipple discharge requires urgent workup.
+• Pain accompanied by skin changes like dimpling, redness, thickening, nipple changes, or nipple discharge requires prompt workup.

 • A family history of breast cancer increases vigilance for new symptoms.

-• Sustained unilateral sharp pains should never be ignored.
+• Sustained unilateral sharp pains should not be ignored, especially if they are new or worsening.

 Key Takeaways: Why Do My Boobs Hurt When I’m Not Pregnant?